 Information that flows over the Internet, or between any two digital devices, does so using protocols.
 These protocols divide the message into different parts (usually two): One containing the actual data being transmitted, and one containing information regarding the rules of the transmission.
 In order for a connection to be established, both sides have to understand and use the same communication protocol.
-A tunneling protocol is one that encloses in its datagram another complete data packet that uses a different communications protocol.
+A tunnelling protocol is one that encloses in its datagram another complete data packet that uses a different communications protocol.
 They essentially create a tunnel between two points on a network that can securely transmit any kind of data between them.

 Generally, these types of protocols are used to send private network data over a public network, usually when creating a virtual private network (VPN), but can also be used to increase the security of unencrypted data when it is sent over a public network.
-There are a number of popular tunneling protocols, such as Secure Socket (SSH), Point-to-Point Tunneling (PPTP) and IPsec, with each being tailored for a different specific tunneling purpose.
+There are a number of popular tunnelling protocols, such as Secure Socket (SSH), Point-to-Point Tunneling (PPTP) and IPsec, with each being tailored for a different specific tunnelling purpose.

-As a potential threat, tunneling protocols only need to be on the radar of networking or IT professionals, who have to ensure their systems can block unwanted tunnels and are configured to apply security protocols to data sent in using a known tunnel, like data sent through a VPN.
+As a potential threat, tunnelling protocols only need to be on the radar of networking or IT professionals, who have to ensure their systems can block unwanted tunnels and are configured to apply security protocols to data sent in using a known tunnel, like data sent through a VPN.

 What is a Tunneling Protocol?Kaspersky